alhassy/CatsCheatSheet/README.md

 Sometimes it is convenient to notate \(\const{c} = \K \, c\) and refer to this as the *everywhere c* operation.

-The following property defines constant functions at the \`pointfree level':
+The following property defines constant functors at the \`pointfree level':

-Constant functions force any difference in behaviour for any two functions to disappear:
+Constant functors force any difference in behaviour for any two functors to disappear:

-Interestingly in 𝒮ℯ𝓉, composition and application are bridged explicitly by the constant functions:
+Interestingly, functor composition and application are bridged explicitly by the constant functor:

-\newpage

-<a id="org338f6ab"></a>
+<a id="org61d71cb"></a>

 # Monics and Epics

 Identity functions and constant functions are limit points of the functional spectrum with respect to information preservation.
 All the other functions are in-between: They “lose” some information, which is regarded as uninteresting for some reason.